Moazzem-Hossain-pixel/scout-demo-service/README.md

-az# Docker Scout demo service
+help# Docker Scout demo service

 A repository containing an application and Dockerfile to demonstrate the use of Docker Scout to analyze and remediate CVEs in a container image.